chakchurina/chakchurina/README.md

 - 👋 Hi, I'm Maria @Chakchurina

-Python back-end dev with scientific background, educator, speaker and digital nomad
+Python back-end dev with scientific background, educator, jazz dancer and digital nomad

 <!---
 chakchurina/chakchurina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.